The 10 Best Places to Visit for Thanksgiving

 Whether you are seeking Thanksgiving holiday beach getaways, Thanksgiving ski weekends, or big city Thanksgiving destinations, you will find something to satisfy your family’s needs from the below list of Thanksgiving travel ideas.
 Discover the 10 best places to travel for Thanksgiving in the United States and learn why these traditional and not-so-traditional holiday travel destinations will give you a reason to give thanks!

 All in all, Thanksgiving is a time to gather together with family and friends, enjoy a much-needed break, and give thanks for the journey so far.
 It's been said that life is a journey, but also that life is either a daring adventure or nothing.
-At Westgate Resorts, we're always thankful for the opportunity to share in your travel adventures, whether it's a weekend vacation to Orlando or a day trip to Midtown East Manhattan... whatever your resort destination, when you check-in at Westgate, there's a lot to check out.
-The gates open.
-Come on in!
+At Westgate Resorts, we're always thankful for the opportunity to share in your travel adventures, whether it's a weekend vacation to Orlando or a day trip to Midtown East Manhattan... whatever your resort destination, when you check in at Westgate, there's a lot to check out.
+We'd love to have you!

 Like what you're reading?
 Discover tips and tricks to having the best vacation possible when you check out our Westgate Travel Blog!